idvorkin/idvorkin.github.io/_d/emotional-health-hold.md

 **How?** Every day I take 10 minutes to write about 750 words as quickly as I can on the ideas sloshing around in my head.
 I do it on [750words](http://www.750words.com) which is optimized for this practice.

 **How's that working out for you?** Really well, this is my most consistent practice.
-Since [September 2011](http://ighealth.blogspot.com/2012/01/750wordscom.html), I've written over a million words on more then 1300 days.
+Since [September 2011](http://ighealth.blogspot.com/2012/01/750wordscom.html), I've written over a million words on more than 1300 days.

 {%include blob_image_float_right_w25.html src="noun-meditate.png" %}